wizards-of-lua/wizards-of-lua/docs/_posts/2017-08-26-alpha-is-released.md

 layout: post
 ---
 Today we proudly present the very first alpha release of "Wizards of Lua".
-If you are interested into this mod at this early stage, feel free to [download and install](/installation/) it.
+If you are interested into this mod at this early stage, please feel free to [download and install](/installation/) it.
 <!--more-->
+Make sure to read the [introduction](/introduction/) in order to get some hints about how to use this mod.
-We are happy to receive some feedback.
+We are eager to receive some [feedback about issues](https://github.com/wizards-of-lua/wizards-of-lua/issues) you discover.

 The following features are implemented so far.
 ### Implemented Features